lexruee/tentacle_pi/README.md

  * Tentacle Pi will be released under the GPLv2
  * Drivers are rewritten in pure python (new API)

-Tentacle Pi is a growing collection of drivers for popular I2C sensors.
+Tentacle Pi is a growing collection of drivers for popular I2C devices.

 ## Supported I2C devices